 Tech Summary for Syracuse Indoor Karting

 This is a summary of some of the most commonly asked questions about the tech inspection and rules at Syracuse.
-If you don't see an answer to your question here, please contact firstname.lastname@example.org.
+Please also download the Event Flyer for tech information.
+If you still don't have an answer to your question, please contact email@example.com.

 Weights must be bolted to the chassis or seat.
 The nerf bars are considered part of the chassis.
 For weights on the seat, you must use fender washers (large washers) under the bolt head.
 Do not attach weights to bodywork.
 Bolts must be safety wired (meaning the bolt must be cross-drilled with a safety wire through it).